No Permission Needed

 What came instead was exhaustion.
 The slow realization that waiting for permission was costing me more than any wrong decision ever could.
 That every pause, every delay, every attempt to be reasonable or patient or accommodating was quietly teaching me to stay smaller than I actually was.

-No one tells you how much of your life can disappear this way.
+No one really talks about how much of your life can disappear this way.

+Not all at once.
 Not dramatically.
-Not all at once.
-But through subtle negotiations.
+But through small, quiet negotiations.
 Through choosing peace over truth.
 Through making yourself easier to live with.
-Through postponing your own voice until it feels less inconvenient.
+Through putting your voice on hold until it feels less inconvenient.

 Permission becomes a habit.

 We learn early how to look for it.
 In relationships.
-In institutions.
-In approval disguised as concern, caution, or practicality.
-We learn to wait for reassurance before trusting ourselves, and to doubt our instincts when they make other people uncomfortable.
+In systems.
+In approval that shows up dressed as concern or caution or practicality.
+We learn to wait for reassurance before we trust ourselves.
+And we learn to question our instincts when they make other people uncomfortable.

 Especially women.